DataDog/yubikey/README.md

-_OUTDATED: see https://datadoghq.atlassian.net/wiki/spaces/SECENG/pages/2610300092/Project+Iota+Git+Commit+Signing+Setup+Guide for new commit signing setup guide_
+_OUTDATED: see the "commit signing setup guide" in Confluence instead_

 # YubiKey at Datadog